ecociel/openai-app-starter/README.md

   - Understand how to expose MCP tools, resources, and widgets
   - Run a local OpenAI app that ChatGPT can interact with

+**What problem does this repository solve?**
+  - Solves the “where do I even start?” problem with MCP + widgets.
+Official documentation is still evolving, and examples are scarce.This repo serves as a clean, minimal, understandable starting point.
+  - Solves the complexity of building a fully compliant MCP server from scratch.
+  - Provides a blueprint for connecting local apps to ChatGPT using real UI.Many developers struggle to let ChatGPT interact with local tools and show results visually.

 If you're curious about how to make local OpenAI app that ChatGPT can interact with MCP protocol, this repository shows the simplest possible working example.

 ---